herjulf/-tz-label-sensor-id/README.md

 Intro
 -----
 Printing the eui64 label on 6mm tape for RS sensornodes.
-The sensor node should be conncected via the USB-TTL cable. node should be flashed with firmware diag-rss2.avr-rss2 which printouts the addr in reponse to the eui64 command.
+The sensor node should be connected via the USB-TTL cable. node should be flashed with firmware diag-rss2.avr-rss2 which printouts the addr in response to the eui64 command.

 This process is handled by tty_talk command.

-The PT2430PC should be connected to USB.
+The PT2430PC TZ-printer should be connected to USB.
 It should give a device address typically /dev/usb/lp1

 Tape
 ----